Click the scales for TimsLaw.com homeTimsLaw.com

 I try to make it reasonably affordable to have a lawyer assist you with your unemployment appeal, but I can’t do the hearings for free; it takes too much time start to finish.
 Sometimes I’ve agreed to assume the unemployment hearing burden as part of another matter, perhaps such as representing you in an EEOC or MCHR matter (discussed elsewhere in this article).

-You do tend to get bang for your buck, however, at the hearing level.
+You do tend to get bang for your buck, however, by employing a lawyer at the hearing level.
 That’s because you probably have a greater chance of winning the first hearing than you do any further appeals.
 Further appeals take even more time, and the most relevant evidence for a further appeal consists of the transcript and evidence presented at the first hearing.
 So if you get the first hearing right, you’ll probably be stronger on further appeal.
-Either you or your employer can make a further appeal to the Labor Commision, after the first hearing.
+Either you or your employer can make a further appeal to the Labor Industrial Relations Commission, after the first hearing.

-• If you do not know whether you want to have a lawyer assist you, I set you up for an ordinary consultation which may last a billable 1/2 hour to 1 hour.
+- If you do not know whether you want to have a lawyer assist you, I set you up for an ordinary consultation.
 Jump to “Fees” to refresh your memory of my fee scale.

-• But if you want to hire me to assist you with the hearing, I give you the flat fee, and you do not pay a separate consult fee; you just pay the flat fee.
+- But if you want to hire me to assist you with the hearing, I usually give you a flat fee rate.

 If you have not already done so, please see my article about Unemployment Appeals.